Mashed Potato Pancakes (Latkes)

 If you don’t have leftover mashed potatoes, you can buy some at a restaurant or grocery store (shhh).

-I made these mashed potato cakes as one of my Hanukkah recipes last year and now it’s my new favorite way to use leftover mashed potatoes.
-They’re that good!
-And it’s a pleasure not to have to do that grating and squeezing the potatoes dry for traditional latkes.
+I made these mashed potato cakes (latkes) as one of my Hanukkah recipes last year and now it’s my new favorite way to use leftover mashed potatoes.
+A great twist on latkes.
+It’s a pleasure not to have to grate and squeeze the potatoes dry for traditional latkes.

 If you like crispy pancakes with creamy insides, you’ll love these.
 Holiday feast or not.
 This easy recipe makes a great side dish or light main and is a perfect way to use up leftover mashed potatoes (maybe Thanksgiving leftovers?).

-If you’re still in the mood for more traditional potato latkes, try our Potato Latkes (Oven or Fried) recipe.
-And here’s a good basic mashed potatoes recipe if you don’t have leftovers.
+If you’re in the mood for more traditional potato latkes, try our Potato Latkes (Oven or Fried) recipe.

 Potato pancakes make a great side dish for any protein.
 Here are are a few favorites to pair them with.